Back to Reference

 Scalability

 Choose a tool that can grow with your business.
-Scalability is essential to ensure that the platform can handle an increasing number of users and expanding training content as your organization grows.
+With the employment of training and development specialists projected to grow 11 percent from 2024 to 2034, scalability is essential to ensure the platform can handle an increasing number of users and expanding training content.

 User experience